hiciefte/translate-java-property-files/docs/new-project-deployment.md

 ## Step 4: Build the Docker Image

-Navigate to the `docker` directory and run the build command.
+From the project root, run the build command.
 This will create a self-contained image with all dependencies.

 > **Note on Security:** The build process uses Docker BuildKit's secret mounting feature.
 This means your keys are securely accessed only during the build and are **never** stored in the final Docker image layers.